Increasing community trust and event attendance by 18%

 Visit

-Re’Source Sudbury, a local dance collective, needed a welcoming online home beyond its Facebook group.
+A local dance collective needed a welcoming online home beyond its Facebook group.
 I volunteered to design a simple website and brand identity that reflects the spirit of the community.

 Client